 Litigation (Article 260 of the TFEU)

-proceedings under Article 260 of the Treaty.
-At this stage, the non-compliant Member State is charged with a further, independent failure to fulfil its obligations, that is failure to take the measures necessary to comply with the Court's decision declaring the infringement of EU law (e.g., amendment, repeal or introduction of a legal provision; transposition of a directive; change in administrative practice).
+If the Commission deems the State has not complied with the Court's judgment, the Commission may commence an ad-hoc procedure pursuant to Article 260 TFEU.
+At this stage, the EC notifies the Member State of a further autonomous failure to comply with the judgment that ascertained the infringement of EU law (e.g. amendment, repeal or introduction of a legal provision; transposition of a directive; change in administrative practice).

-Indeed, if a Member State does not comply with a a Court's decision of failure to fulfil its obligations under Article 258 of the TFEU and does not provide comprehensive justification in response to the "letter of formal notice", the Commission may refer the case to the Court of Justice and request payment of a financial penalty without undertaking a new "pre-litigation" phase.
+With the entry into force of the Lisbon Treaty on 1 December 2009, the legislation on infringement proceedings underwent major changes.
+In cases of misapplication of EU law, one of the new innovations lies in the speeding up of infringement proceedings under Article 260(2) TFEU compared to Article 228(2) and (3) TEC.
+Indeed, whereby a Member State does not comply with a judgment establishing its failure to fulfil obligations under Article 258 TFEU and does not provide comprehensive justification in response to the "formal letter of notice", the Commission may refer it to the Court of Justice and request for payment of a penalty without having to initiate a new "pre-litigation" phase.

-Financial sanctions consist of a lump sum and a daily penalty payment appropriate to the seriousness and persistence of the breach.
-The figures established by the Commission for Italy, until the recent modification in the calculation method (more detailed financial penalties), amounted to a minimum of €8,651,000 for the lump sum and ranged from €10,753.5 to €645,210 per day for the penalty payment.
+The financial penalties imposed may consist of a lump sum and/or a penalty payment, commensurately with the seriousness and persistence of the breach identified.
+The figures indicated by the Commission for Italy, up to the recent change to the calculation method, amounted to at least 8,651,000 EUR for the lump sum, and ranged between 10,753.5 and 645,210 EUR per day for the penalty payment.

-In its judgement dated 12 July 2005 (Case C-304/02, Commission c.
-France), the Court of Justice clarified that where the infringement of EU law is particularly serious and persistent, both the lump sum and the daily penalty payment may be imposed.
+In its Judgment of 12 July 2005 (Case C-304/02, Commission v.
+France), the Court of Justice clarified that the lump sum and the penalty payment may be imposed cumulatively whereby the infringement of EU law is particularly serious and persistent.

 College of Commissioners